 Germany is a big country, brimming with history, culture and nature.
 You can Interrail from its big metropolitan centres, to the Alps in Bavaria, passing through some wonderful landscapes on the train.
 Don’t know where to go interrailing in Germany other than its lively capital?
 Here’s where we recommend.

-No list of top places in Germany to visit would be complete without mentioning Berlin.
+No list of top places to go interrailing in Germany would be complete without mentioning Berlin.
 If you’re considering putting this on your Interrail route, definitely do it.

 Summer is the best time to visit, as people spill out onto the streets of the local bars in the evenings and relax in one of the many beach bars – by the river – during the day time.